Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 If you preferred write README in Markdown, you can have problems.

-At February 2018 [PyPI doesn't support Readme.md](https://github.com/pypa/warehouse/issues/869) without dependencies.
+At February 2018 [PyPI doesn’t support Readme.md](https://github.com/pypa/warehouse/issues/869) without dependencies.
 Possibly, [it seems like there is no easy way to use a markdown README for PyPI.
 Solutions involve requiring pandoc locally, which is a heavy dependency](https://github.com/dhimmel/hetio/issues/7#issuecomment-283797432).

 !!! hint
 	You can [convert Markdown to reStructuredText](https://bfroehle.com/2013/04/26/converting-md-to-rst/) use [Pandoc](http://pandoc.org).